Alexander Haig: Korean War

 As a young officer, Haig served as an aide to Lieutenant General Alonzo Patrick Fox, a deputy chief of staff to General Douglas MacArthur.
-In 1950 Haig married Fox's daughter, Patricia.
+In 1950, Haig married Fox's daughter, Patricia.

 In the early days of the Korean War, Haig was responsible for maintaining General MacArthur's situation map and briefing MacArthur each evening on the day's battlefield events.
 Haig later served (1950–51) with the X Corps, as aide to MacArthur's chief of staff, General Edward Almond, who awarded Haig two Silver Stars and a Bronze Star with Valor device.
 Haig participated in four Korean War campaigns, including the Battle of Inchon, the Battle of Chosin Reservoir and the evacuation of Hŭngnam, as Almond's aide.

 Pentagon assignments

-Haig served as a staff officer in the Office of the Deputy Chief of Staff for Operations at the Pentagon (1962–64), and then was appointed military assistant to Secretary of the Army Stephen Ailes in 1964.
+Haig served as a staff officer in the Office of the Deputy Chief of Staff for Operations at the Pentagon (1962–64), and was appointed military assistant to Secretary of the Army Stephen Ailes in 1964.
 He then was appointed military assistant to Secretary of Defense Robert McNamara, continuing in that service until the end of 1965.
 In 1966, Haig graduated from the United States Army War College.